boazsegev/plezi/websocket chatroom.md

 ...**this is probably the hardest part in the code** (maybe because it isn't Ruby).

-Let us create a new file, and save it at `views/chat.html.erb` - this is our template file and Anorexic will find it when we call `render :chat`.
+Let us create a new file, and save it at `views/chat.html.erb` - this is our template file and Plezi will find it when we call `render :chat`.

 `.erb` files allow us to write HTML like files with Ruby code inside.
 We could also use Haml (which has a nicer syntax), but for now we will keep things symple... so simple, in fact, we will start with no Ruby code inside.

-Copy and paste the following into your `views/chat.html.erb` file - the `views` folder is the one we defined for the `templates` in the Anorexic service options - remember?
+Copy and paste the following into your `views/chat.html.erb` file - the `views` folder is the one we defined for the `templates` in the Plezi service options - remember?

 Anyway, here's the HTML code, copy it and I'll explain the code in a bit: